haach/staircase/README.md

 ## Background

-This project's goal is to support the employees of the [Department of Experimental Neurology](https://expneuro.charite.de/en/) with the recording of data  gathered within the so-called "staircase experiment" setup at their lab in Berlin.
+This project's goal is to support the employees of the [Department of Experimental Neurology](https://expneuro.charite.de/en/) with the recording of data gathered from a behavioural test called the "staircase experiment" setup at their lab in Berlin.

 ### The staircase experiment